Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * New instances are migrated from the temporary to the original ASG
 * Old application version is then terminated

+!!! tip

+    Miners would take a canary into the mines with them to determine if the air held dangerous levels of toxic gases.
+    The idea was that the bird had a faster breathing rate than humans and would show signs of the presence of toxic gases sooner than humans would.
+    If the canary died, the miners would know that they needed to evacuate the mine.

 #### Extensions

 * A zip file containing our code must be deployed to Elastic Beanstalk